tjthurman/wtjr_sdm/README.md

 1. Python 3.
 We recommend installing Python 3 through [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 We used Python version 3.8.3.
 2. Snakemake.
 We recommend following installing `snakemake` through `conda`, see [these instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
 We used version 5.14.0.
 3. R. R can be downloaded from the [R Project for Statisical Computing](https://www.r-project.org).
 We used R version `4.0.2`.
 4. The R package `renv`.
 See [here](https://rstudio.github.io/renv/index.html) for instructions on installing `renv`.
+We used version `0.12.0`.
 5. R package dependencies.
 These dependencies are managed with the `renv` package.
 To install the dependencies, open this project in RStudio (easiest) or, in your terminal, set this project as your working directory and then launch `R`.
 Then, call `renv::restore()` to install the necessary packages (this may take a while).
 6. Pandoc, for compiling `.Rmd` files into `.html` files.
 We recommend installing `pandoc` through `conda`, see [these instructions](https://anaconda.org/conda-forge/pandoc).
 We used `pandoc` version 2.10.1.

-7. SLiM?
-Add versions, citations, etc.
+7. SLiM, [a program for forward genetic simulations See the](https://academic.oup.com/mbe/article/36/3/632/5229931?login=true).
+See the  [SLiM website](https://messerlab.org/slim/) for information on installtion.
+We used version 3.6.

 ### Structure